Serpent - Ukhu Pacha Guardian

 The Serpent does not decide what is worth bringing to the surface.
 It carries everything back.

-The shadow does not wait to be invited into your life.
-It is already there.
-The question is whether you recognize its signature or continue to experience it as external events happening to you.
-There are four primary ways the shadow self makes itself known.
+The shadow does not wait to be invited.
+In the INTI NAN Ukhu Pacha framework, it is already present in ordinary life through four signatures: projection, repetitive patterns, overcompensation, and sudden eruptions.
+The question is whether you recognize its form or continue to experience it as external events happening to you.

 Projection